PrithviRana1/PlantDoctor/README.md

 # PlantDoctor
-Challenges Entering

-HackPSU - PlantVillage - Digitize Agriculture

-HackPSU - Environmental Change
+This is a prototype built for HackPSU

+Winning project in the Environmental Change category and Plant Village - Digitize Argriculture